douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * fluigi - to stream
 * fluo - flow
 * flustri - to whisper
+* flutludi - to play the flute
+* fluto - flute
 * foje - sometimes
 * fojno - hay
 * fojo - time (as in occasion)